Last updated: Jan, 2023

 The Company allows You to create an account and log in to use the Service through the following Third-party Social Media

-Flash Cookies.
-Certain features of our Service may use local stored objects (or Flash Cookies) to collect and store information about Your preferences or Your activity on our Service.
+Flash Cookies: Certain features of our Service may use local stored objects (or Flash Cookies) to collect and store information about Your preferences or Your activity on our Service.
 Flash Cookies are not managed by the same browser settings as those used for Browser Cookies.
-For more information on how You can delete Flash Cookies, please read “Where can I change the settings for disabling, or deleting local shared objects?” available at Here

 We use both Session and Persistent Cookies for the purposes set out below: